masc-ucsc/docs/docs/pyrope/04-variables.md

   false

-The optional or valid associated to each varible and tuple field is implicitly computed as follows:
+The optional or valid attached to each variable and tuple field is implicitly computed as follows:

 * Each cycle the `valid` is set for non-register variables initialization[^clear].